Pet Seizures: Six of Your Most Frequently Asked Questions Answered!

 5. Will the seizures shorten my pet’s life?

-Seizures do not inherently shorten life expectancy, but excess frequency or seizures of an extended period of time can impose a risk of death, and sometimes uncontrolled seizures can cause a compromise in quality of life.
+Seizures do not inherently shorten life expectancy, but excess frequency or seizures of an extended period of time can impose a risk of death, and sometimes uncontrolled seizures may compromise quality of life.
 Therefore, lifelong maintenance (daily) and rescue (in the event of prolonged or cluster seizures) medications are important to utilize.

 6. What else can I do to help my pet with seizures?